We are often asked by users whether they should install a WordPress plugin or add code to their theme’s functions.php file.

 When Should I Add Code to Functions.php File?

-Another possible scenario is when you are adding functionality that is related to your WordPress theme or child theme.
+You can add code to your theme’s function.php file when you are adding functionality that is related to your WordPress theme or child theme.
 For example, creating new image sizes, showing dates, adding custom code before or after content, and more.